-Record revenue received directly from the federal agency for the Summer Food Service Program or any other federal revenues for community services not specifically identified in the revenue code structure.
+Record revenue received directly from the federal agency for community services not specifically identified in the revenue code structure.

 See 6189 for this type of revenue received from federal grants through OSPI.
 See 6389 for this type of revenue received from agencies other than OSPI.